modin-project/modin/docs/flow/modin/pandas/series.rst

 Modin's ``pandas.Series`` API
 '''''''''''''''''''''''''''''
-Modin's ``pandas.Series`` API is backed by a distributed object providing an indentical API to pandas.
+Modin's ``pandas.Series`` API is backed by a distributed object providing an identical API to pandas.
 Internally, the data is divided into partitions in order to parallelize computations and utilize the user's hardware as much as possible.
 After the user calls some ``Series`` function, this call is internally rewritten